spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 The `loki-wallet-cli` has generated us a wallet called `MyWallet` and is now prompting us for a password.

-> _Note:_
+> Note:
->-   _When typing the password, the characters will not appear.
-It will seem as if you are typing and no text is appearing however the terminal is logging every character you type including if it is capitalised or lowercase._
+> When typing the password, the characters will not appear.
+It will seem as if you are typing and no text is appearing however the terminal is logging every character you type including if it is capitalised or lowercase.

->-   _Write down your wallet name and password on a piece of paper as this information will be required every time we want to enter our wallet._
+> Write down your wallet name and password on a piece of paper as this information will be required every time we want to enter our wallet.

->-   _Use a password with uppercase letters, lowercase letters, numbers, symbols and make the password at least 9 characters long._
+> Use a password with uppercase letters, lowercase letters, numbers, symbols and make the password at least 9 characters long.

 Once we have chosen our password for the wallet we must choose our language.
 For the purposes of this user guide I suggest you use English by typing in `1` and clicking return.